Nissan Altima: Mechanical issues

-Fourth generation (L32; 2007)
+Fourth generation (L32; 2006)

 The fourth generation Nissan Altima (chassis model L32A) was announced at the 2006 New York International Auto Show on April 12, 2006.
-It was the first vehicle to use the smaller Nissan D platform, with a new front and upgraded rear suspension.
+It was the first Nissan sold in America to use the smaller Nissan D platform, with a new front and upgraded rear suspension.
 The wheelbase is 1 in shorter than the third-generation Altima, but interior space was mostly unchanged.
 The Maxima and Murano also used this new platform starting with the 2009 models.
 As with the previous generation, it shares much of its mechanicals and platform with the Nissan Teana which is built for different market conditions in Asia.

 The fourth-generation Altima used revised versions of the engines from the third-generation model.
 The VQ35DE 3.5 L V6 engine produces 270 hp and 258 lbft of torque, and the QR25DE 2.5 L straight-four engine produces 175 hp and 180 lbft of torque.
 A 6-speed manual is standard, and a continuously variable transmission replaced the traditional automatic as the optional transmission.

-This generation Altima came packaged with, for its time, new technology such as a standard Smart Key (referred to as the "Nissan Intelligent Key"), along with available Bluetooth capability for cell phones, and a parking camera.
+This generation Altima came packaged with new technology such as a standard Smart Key (referred to as the "Nissan Intelligent Key"), along with available Bluetooth capability for cell phones, and a parking camera.
 The dashboard was designed with larger buttons for easy readability and a total of eight cup holders, two in front of the center console, two in the rear armrest, and one 20-ounce cup holder in each door.
 Several hidden compartments were added as well as doubling the glove compartment space to 0.46 cuft.
 For 2008, all Altima models received ABS with electronic brake-force distribution.

 In 2008, a new base model named the 2.5 became available as a more affordable version by offering less equipment.

 Facelift

 In 2009 for the 2010 model year, the Nissan Altima was facelifted with a new front fascia, hood, and headlights, as well as new wheels and interior materials.
-Electronic stability control, previously only offered as part of an option package on V6 models and unavailable with 4-cylinder engines, is now standard on all Altima trims including 4 cylinder models.
-The CVT had been made standard by this point for all trims; the manual was dropped for the 2011 model year.
+Electronic stability control, previously only offered as part of an option package on V6 models and unavailable with 4-cylinder engines, is now standard on all Altima trims including 4-cylinder models.
+The CVT had been made standard by this point for most trims; the manual was dropped from dealer orders for the 2011 model year.
 However, the SR (formerly the SE) could still be had with a 6-speed manual (though this was for customer orders only).

-Coupe (D32, 2008)
+Coupe (D32, 2007)

 The coupe version of the Nissan Altima (codename D32) was officially revealed at the 2006 Los Angeles Auto Show, Nissan's first-ever two-door Altima.
 It had a shorter wheelbase, shorter overall length, and lower height than the Altima Sedan.
-It was released on May 25, 2007, as a 2008 model.
+It was released on May 25, 2007, for the 2008 model year.

 The 2008 Altima Coupe was available with two engines: the same updated VQ35DE in the sedan, a 270 hp 3.5-liter 24-valve DOHC V6 or the QR25DE, a 175 hp 2.5-liter DOHC 16-valve inline 4-cylinder.